kevincarlson/DisplayProperties/README.md

 A small utility to show various properties of a computer display.

+## Features

+The utility calculates pixel density (pixels per inch) and screen dimensions (in inches) based on the screen's horizontal and vertical resolution, and the diagonal size of the screen (in inches).

 ## Building

 The Display Properties utility depends on QT, and compiles with qmake.
 In a Linux terminal, simply enter the source directory, run qmake, and run make to get the executable file.